KevinCrp/HGScore/README.md

 ````
 9. Score a protein-ligand complex with `python scripts/predict.py`

-*According to the PDBBind pocket extraction strategy we consider a residue as being part of the binding if at least one residue's heavy atom is close to a cutoff (the cutoff used by PDBBind is 10.0A) of at least one ligand's heavy atom.*
+*According to the PDBBind pocket extraction strategy we consider a residue as being part of the binding pocket if at least one residue's heavy atom is close to a cutoff (the cutoff used by PDBBind is 10.0A) of at least one ligand's heavy atom.*
 ````bash
 usage: predict.py [-h] -checkpoint_path CHECKPOINT_PATH -protein_path PROTEIN_PATH -ligand_path LIGAND_PATH [-cutoff CUTOFF] [-extract_pocket]
                   [-extract_pocket_cutoff EXTRACT_POCKET_CUTOFF]